compwright/authoramandabarber.com/_posts/2022-04-04-what-all-birds-sing.md

 People MUST be free.
 Or they risk the atrophy of their very natures and the souls God breathed into them.

 I am writing a book called 27, about a society that has reached the last stage of domestication.
-Their lives are planned, ordered and run by a "benign" bureaucracy that is government, health system, and education system--and no one can tell where one ends and the other begins.
-There are three main characters—one who has lived free and has been captured, one who was born into silent captivity whom a bird awakens to life and the will to live it, and the last who is living the good, safe, domesticated life and is raging in his cage without knowing why.
+Peoples' lives in that society are planned, ordered and run by a "benign" bureaucracy that is government, health system, and education system all rolled into one giant behemoth.
+No one can tell where one ends and the other begins.
+There are three main characters—one who has lived free and has been captured; one who was born into silent captivity whom a bird awakens to life and the will to live it; and the last who is living the good, safe, domesticated life and is raging in his cage without knowing why.

 This imaginary society is us in about fifty years.
 No, not in every particular, but in every way that really counts.

 My book is a warning.

 Once a society gets to the last stage of domestication, it rarely comes back, and it usually ends in collapse.
 If we do not collectively wake up, we will continue along the easy path to domestication and destruction.
 I beg you all not to let this happen.

 No matter how domesticated you are, don’t let that desire to live free die.
 Learn, grow, be curious, ask questions, don’t acquiesce to things that make no sense.
 You were born to be free.
-Not just free to do as you please!
-But also free to be strong and courageous, to face down certain death and take risks--to live to the full.
+Not just free to do as you please, but also free to be strong and courageous, to face down certain death and take risks, to live to the full.

 Don’t let anyone tell you otherwise.

 #### And one last thing: Birds don’t build cages.
 People do.

 Quite often, the keys to our own cages are held in our hands.
-Even if they aren’t, you can always try to escape.
-The point is, even if the choice is between captivity or the possibility of death or some other pain inflicted on you by an outside source—you still have a choice.
+Even if they aren’t, we can always try to escape.
+The point is, even if the choice is between captivity or the possibility of death or some other pain inflicted upon you by an outside source—you still have a choice.
 We always have a choice.

-Angelou’s poem will get quoted in my novel because it has its truths, though not the whole truth.
-So, it seems only fitting that I close with a wholly true poem—about a free bird.
+Angelou’s poem will get quoted in my novel because it is its true, even if one part hasn't been told.
+So, it seems only fitting that I close with a wholly true poem about a free bird.
 This is what I wish for all of you.

 ![](/images/uploads/e4251c06-b6ff-496e-a2d2-a13bf0da02bd_4_5005_c.jpeg)